 End of August and End of January (both the Master’s and the pre-Master’s program)

 Best preparatory programs:

-Available for both Research University students and students from a Dutch University of Applied Sciences (HBO).
+Open for both Research University students and students from a Dutch University of Applied Sciences (hbo).

 Tuition fees and scholarships

 Interested in this Master’s program?

 More information on this Master's program

 Download the brochure with information on program content, admission requirements, career prospects, housing and immigration matters, and student life in Tilburg.
 Throughout the year you can take part in various types of events: on-campus, abroad or online.